They say ”Comparison is the thief of joy”!

 You can finish the program in four to eight weeks.

-While a earning a certificate in diesel technology can last one year long.
+While earning a certificate in diesel technology can last one year long.

 Trucking Salaries in Idaho

-Trucking job salaries in Idaho vary and they are impacted from a few factors.
+Trucking job salaries in Idaho vary and they are impacted by a few factors.

 But as in any other profession, the more qualified, the better job opportunities you will get.

-So, from you is expected to develop yourself as much as you can.
+So, you are expected to develop yourself as much as you can.